Chilldose/COMET/docs/tutorial.rst

 These parameters are completely optional, you can give them names as you like, you do not have to set any prefixes or whatsoever.
 I personally use these parametes for nice to know/have commands.

-.. note:: The only "important" parameter in the Misc. section is the ``reset_device: ["*rst", "*cls"]`` if you have this key in your config file, the software uses the list passed to soft-reset the device.
+.. note:: The only "important" parameter in the Misc. section is the ``reset_device: ["*RST", "*CLS"]`` if you have this key in your config file, the software uses the list passed to soft-reset the device.
 But be aware, the software does not check any of these commands, it just sends them.
 Its up to you they are correct soft-reset commands!

 Device Command Structure